MuhammadVT/mini_projects/remove_seasonal_noise/README.md

-This mini-project shows a few approaches to remove seasonal noise from a small size of data set
+This mini-project implements a few methods to remove seasonal noise from a small size of data set.

 ### Install